echasnovski/nvim/README.md

 - Important dependency is `pynvim` Python package.
 Path to Python executable for which it is installed should be changed in 'general/settings.vim' as 'g:python3_host_prog' variable.
 - Important dependency is `node.js`.
 Path to it should be changed in 'general/settings.vim' as 'g:node_host_prog' variable.
 Help for updating its version using `npm`: https://phoenixnap.com/kb/update-node-js-version.
 - Output of `:checkhealth` can show that there is a problem with node installation.
 For some reason, it tries to run `node '[path/to/node] --version'` instead of correct `'[path/to/node]' --version`.
-- If encounter 'E117: Unknown function: IPyConnect' error while using 'nvim-ipy' plugin (which shows when 'nvim-ipy' has just been installed), run `:UpdateRemotePlugins` and restart NeoVim. **Note** that in order to run `:UpdateRemotePlugins`, NeoVim uses Python interpreter set in `g:python3_host_prog`.
-That Python interpreter needs to have **both** 'pynvim' and 'jupyter' installed.
-There are two possible solutions:
-    - Install 'jupyter' to 'neovim' virtual environment set up in 'System dependencies' section (possibly, the easiest one).
-    - Temporarily have `g:python3_host_prog` point to interpreter in separate environment with installed 'pynvim' and 'jupyter'.
-- If when using 'nvim-ipy', you see "AttributeError: 'IPythonPlugin' object has no attribute 'km'" error, it might mean that no connection with `:IPython` was done.
-In present setup, it means you forgot to type `<Leader>ik` after `<Leader>iq`.
 - Two directories ('session' and 'undodir') are placeholders for local use (vim sessions and vim's persistent undo).
 They both have '.gitignore' files (which instruct to ignore everything in that directory, except '.gitignore' itself to have git recognize them) so that they will be automatically created when pulling this repository.
 - For tags to work correctly in R projects, add appropriate '.ctags' file.
 Currently the source can be found at https://tinyheero.github.io/2017/05/13/r-vim-ctags.html.
 - 'Pyright' language server currently by default uses python interpreter that is active when Neovim is opened.
 However, if using virtual environment, it is a good idea to create 'pyrightconfig.json' file with at least the following content: